Debt Equity Ratio in QuickBooks 2014

-The debt equity ratio is one of the leverage ratios you can use in QuickBooks 2012.
+You can track your debt equity ratio in QuickBooks.
 A debt equity ratio compares a firm’s long-term debt with a stockholder’s equity or owner’s equity.
 Essentially, the debt equity ratio expresses a firm’s long-term debt as a percentage of its owner’s equity.

 Stockholder’s equity is synonymous with owner’s equity and, in the case of a sole proprietorship, with a sole proprietor’s capital account.

 The following is the formula used to calculate a debt equity ratio: